ramen/wordpress-sqlalchemy/README.md

-# wpalchemy - SQLAlchemy bindings for WordPress
+# wordpress-sqlalchemy - SQLAlchemy bindings for WordPress

 This is a set of SQLAlchemy bindings to the WordPress schema.
 There is both a table-level interface and a class-level (ORM) interface.